AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

     4. Enter p to set the partition as a primary partition.

-        **Note:** When you create a single partition for a data disk, the partition must be a primary partition.
+        **Note:** When you create a single partition for a data disk, the partition must be the primary partition.
 If you want to create four or more partitions, enter e \(extended\) at least once to create at least one extended partition.

     5. Enter the partition number and press the Enter key.